MoseleyBioinformaticsLab/kegg_pull/docs/cli.rst

     :start-after: """
     :end-before: """

-A JSON file, called ``pull-results.json``, is saved describing the results of the pull.
+A JSON file, called ``pull-results.json``, is saved, describing the results of the pull.
 Below is the interpretation of each of the fields:

 **percent-success:** The percentage of the requested entries that were successfully pulled and saved in a file.